mztaylor/vagrant-kfs/README.md

  - Had issues with the mysql server, investigating
 - Installed veewee to build vm from scratch (wanted to bump the memory and include a ui)
  - Found the process of downloading the vm extremely slow
+ - TODO: Update notes on building veewee from scratch; gems version is too old
+ - TODO: Rename box to include gui to differentiate from standard server

     gem install veewee
     vagrant basebox build 'ubuntu-12.04.1-server-i386'